teusink/Home-Security-by-OS-Hardening/README.md

 ## The Software
 - Windows 10 Home Build 1709

 Why focus on Home?
-The Home edition is by far the most used edition by regular consumers.
+The Home edition is by far the most used edition by regular consumers (even small business uses it sometimes due to buying their laptops or desktops at the local retailer...).
 Pro is more focused on the core IT, and Enterprise is, well, for enterprises.
 The GPO is only present on Pro and above.

 ## Read instructions